galen-f/voteVisualizer/README.md

 # 🔴 🔵 Vote Map Visualizer 🔴 🔵
 👋 Hey!
 This is the vote visualizer.
-An easy to use python tool meant to help create graphics of votes in the US Senate and House of Represenatives (WIP).
+An easy to use python tool meant to help create graphics of votes in the US Senate and House of Representatives (WIP).

 ## Features
 The tool is CLI based.
 It captures vote information from clerk.house.gov (for the House) and senate.gov (for the Senate).
 It then displays these in a visually appealing graphic.

 In the most recent stable build you can reliably display any Senate vote from the 101st congress to the current 119th.
 All you need is the roll call number (go to CLI usage to learn more).

-The vizualization has serveral configuration settings which you can edit in the src/config file like the colors used, and font weights.
+The visualization has several configuration settings which you can edit in the src/config file like the colors used, and font weights.
 Additionally, you can set the background to be transparent through a CLI tag (discussed later).

 Roll call vote tallies are generally posted within an hour of a vote.